Invicara/Twinit-App-Template-Portfolio/docs/developer guide/implementation/imp-projmake.md

 ## Template Scripts and User Configs

-The template scripts and user configs are the templates for the scripts and user configs that will be created in new projects created using the Project Maker.
+The template scripts and user configs are the templates for the scripts and user configs that will be created in new projects created using the QMV Manager.
 Templates all have the _userType "quick-temp".

 ![template items](../../img/vscode-proj-maker-temps.jpg)